crxjs/chrome-extension-tools/packages/vite-plugin-docs/docs/getting-started/solid/00-create-project.md

 npm i @crxjs/vite-plugin -D
 ```

-The official SolidJS templates use Vite 3, but CRXJS support for Vite 3 is
+The official SolidJS templates use Vite 3, which is fully supported by CRXJS.
-currently in beta.

 ## Update the Vite config